1948 Dime Value (2026 Guide): Errors List, ā€œSā€ , ā€œDā€ & No Mint Mint Mark Worth

 Rare 1948 Dime Error List

-Post-war production pressures led to quality control issues at U.S. Mint facilities during 1948, resulting in several notable die varieties that have become sought-after by specialists.
+Post-war production pressures led to quality control challenges at U.S. Mint facilities in 1948.
+The result was several notable die varieties and striking errors that specialists actively seek today.

-These manufacturing anomalies occurred during the early years of Roosevelt dime production when die-making processes still relied heavily on manual operations.
+These manufacturing anomalies occurred during the early years of Roosevelt dime production, when die-making processes still relied heavily on manual operations and skilled hand work.
+Understanding the difference between genuine errors and common imitations is critical before paying any premium.

 1948 DDR FS-801 Errors